hrithik73/go-corona/README.md

 # Getting Started

 ## Description
-A React App to get the statistic of nobel coronavirus also known as COVID-19 in most boring way.
+A React App to get the statistic of novel coronavirus also known as COVID-19 in most boring way.

 ## Live Demo
 [https://go-covid19.netlify.app/](https://go-covid19.netlify.app/)